kherge/xml.specification/README.md

 I suggest you take a good look at the provided `example.xml` document.
 It makes use of all of the elements that are defined by the schema.
-The XML tags are structured very closely to how the PDF describes the specification should be written.
+The XML tags are structured very closely to how the PDF (linked to earlier) describes the specification should be written.

 In the example, you will notice some instances of XML elements being prefixed with `x:`.
 The schema allows you to use HTML in nearly all instances of where